 - Marketing, promotions, merchandise licensing

-- Movie trailers wit wide distribution
+- Movie trailers with wide distribution

-- Key cast, directors hit Talk Shows
+- Key cast, directors hit Talk Show circuit

 - Film festivals, Movie Theatres

 - DVD/Blu-Ray, TV, On Demand, Digital Distribution

 Noel T. Manning II 2.9.19

 Barsam, R. M., & Monahan, D. (2016).
 Looking at movies: An introduction to film (5th ed.).

 Corrigan, T., & White, P. (2015).
 The film experience: An introduction (4th ed.).
 Boston, MA: Bedford/St. Martin.